-Department of Administration estimates a budget of \$5,630,000 dollars for completion of this project.
-Proposals priced at more than budget listed will be considered non-responsive.
+DOH estimates a budget of no more than \$1 million for the completion of this project.
+Proposals priced at more than this amount will be considered non-responsive, and the state expects offerors to be competitive as possible with their proposed costs.